psitech/MIDI-Monitor-Written-in-Visual-Basic/README.md

 If anyone knows a solution for the midiInClose issue, please feel free to comment!

 In the ZIP file, you will also find a ready-to-run EXE file (in \bin\Release).
-It runs on Win XP and Windows 7 32 & 64 bit.
+It runs on Windows XP/7/10 32 & 64 bit.